 Exhausted from your endeavours?
 It’s time to refuel, and you’re not short of options.
 Although there around two miles of walls to explore, the circuit isn’t intact.
 This means that you’ll have to drop off into the city and walk a short distance to pick the walls up at the next point.
 This is the perfect excuse to stop for a drink or something to eat before you continue on your way, and there’s no shortage of lovely family-friendly cafes and restaurants – indoor and out – that will be happy to oblige.

 4. It changes with the seasons

 York’s city walls are famous for their daffodils, bursting into yellow at the end of March and cheering everyone up until around the end of April.
 It’s an Instagrammable sight to behold, and a very good reason to visit York in the springtime.
 That said, the walls are beautiful throughout the seasons, whether they’re dusted in snow, glistening in frost or surrounded by autumn leaves.
 Note that the walls are closed in the event of snow and ice – very wise!

 There are plenty of things to do in York for free, from visiting the National Railway Museum to exploring green spaces like York Museum Gardens and doing the Little Vikings I Spy Trail (find our best free things to do in York here).
 A walk around the city walls is free, too, and definitely one of our top things to do in York for families.

 Good to know

-During the pandemic, York’s city walls are one-way only to allow for social distancing, so plan your route accordingly.
+During the pandemic, York’s city walls have been one-way only to allow for social distancing.
+This has now changed but keep an eye out in case it changes again.
 The opening and closing hours vary throughout the year and depending on the weather, so do check before you travel (https://www.york.gov.uk/CityWalls).